Regardless of where you live, summer is a time for being outside and having fun.

 Getting our garden ready for the summer was not easy though!
 At one stage, we had to reach out to a team of pest control experts to sort out an infestation of ants from underneath our patio!
 They had made a huge nest underneath our patio and so we had to call in the professionals to take care of things for us.

 Sitting outside in our garden is not all that I am excited about though!
-I live at the Jersey shore so our days are filled with all things beach.
+I live at the Jersey Shore so our days are filled with all things beach, so that means everything from swimming to kayaking to picnics and ice cream on the sand.
 Sometimes, though, you need to take a break from the beach and the pool.
 If you are looking for some new things to do, here is a list of 10 foodie activities for kids in summer.

 Visit a farmers market.
 It is no secret that I love farmers markets.
 I even helped start one last fall.
 I love the summer markets in my area and there is a market almost every day of the week.
 Many markets have kids activities such as face painting or live music.
 Show kids where food comes from by shopping local!